March of Ivrea: History

 Adalbert however was on bad terms with his father-in-law: together with Margrave Adalbert II of Tuscany he backed Berengar's Bosonid rival Louis the Blind, King of Lower Burgundy (Provence).
-Louis was defeated and Adalbert had to flee from his margraviate to neighbouring Provence, nevertheless he returned with his new ally King Rudolph II, King of Upper Burgundy, both finally defeated Berengar at the 923 Battle of Firenzuola.
-Even after Rudolph had to cede Italy to Hugh of Provence in 926, the Anscarid fortunes rose in the middle of the century and some margraves became kings of Italy, but in the early eleventh century the margraviate fell vacant and the Emperor Conrad II did not appoint a new margrave.
+Louis was defeated and Adalbert had to flee from his margraviate to neighbouring Provence.
+Nevertheless he returned with his new ally King Rudolph II, King of Upper Burgundy, They finally defeated Berengar at the Battle of Firenzuola (923).
+Even after Rudolph had to cede Italy to Hugh of Provence in 926, the Anscarid fortunes rose in the middle of the century and some margraves became kings of Italy.
+But in the early eleventh century the margraviate fell vacant and the Emperor Conrad II did not appoint a new margrave.